 Why You Should Trust Us

-This review is headed by Maggie Brandenburg and includes a wide circle of her friends and family, and even her dog, to help test and provide feedback on this army of life jackets.
-Maggie has been paddling for 25+ years, from the completion of an ACA canoe touring program to working as a whitewater rafting and kayaking guide for 4 years and an ocean kayak guide for another year.
-She's guided thousands of water lovers on hundreds of adventures over the last 15 years.
-Ever a staple on her adventures, Maggie's 11-year-old dog, Madeline, helps test gear too, from inflatable kayaks to this review's selection of dog life vests.
+This review is headed by life-long water-lover Maggie Brandenburg and includes a wide swath of her friends and family, and even her dog, to help test and provide feedback on this army of life jackets.
+Maggie has been paddling for 25+ years, from the completion of an ACA canoe touring program in high school to working as a whitewater rafting and kayaking guide for four years and an ocean kayak guide for another year.
+She's guided thousands of water lovers on hundreds of adventures over the last 15+ years.
+Ever a staple on her adventures, Maggie's elderly dog, Madeline, helps test gear too, from inflatable kayaks to dog beds to this current selection of dog life vests.

 Analysis and Test Results